 Grand Central Market also hosts several events throughout the year, including comedy shows, a market bazaar, and art nights.

-I would also recommend catching a show at the historic Million Dollar Theater located right next door to Grand Central Market.
+I also recommend catching a show at the historic Million Dollar Theater located right next door to Grand Central Market.

 Angels Flight